 I’ll begin with discussing veils since it is the most in-depth option.
 There is a large amount of information all over the internet about veils, and how to choose one.
 Below I’ve compiled the information that I found to make it easier for you.

 Note: Depending on your source, different names are used for the various lengths.
 I am using the term that seemed to be the most popular.
-If you have a specific length in mind when shopping for your veil you can tell your consultant the name of the veil (ex. waltz, ballet, chapel, etc.) but also say where you want it to end to make sure there is no misunderstanding due to different terminology.
+If you have a specific length in mind when shopping for your veil you can tell your stylist the name of the veil (ex. waltz, ballet, chapel, etc.) but also say where you want it to end to make sure there is no misunderstanding due to different terminology.

 - Usually sits at the front of the head and covers the eyes; it may extend to chin length